DBraun/TouchDesigner_Shared/TOPs/README.md

 ### lookup_n_inputs.tox - Lookup N Inputs
 Give a 2D grayscale and N images, and you'll receive a composite of the images.
 Black in the grayscale will show the first image, and whiter values will result in higher order images approaching the Nth image.

+### Mask_Effect.tox - Mask Effect
+A utility for when you want to use a Circle TOP and a Matte TOP.

 ### movie_out_with_alpha.tox - Movie Out With Alpha
 This component makes bottom-half-alpha images so that Movie File In TOPs elsewhere can treat the bottom half as alpha.

+### SlitScanSimplest.tox - Slit Scan Simplest
+A simple slit scan effect based on [Static No.19](https://vimeo.com/77768949) by Daniel Crooks

 ### tex_3d_multi_in.tox - Tex 3D Multi-in
 This component takes any number of input TOPs and creates a Texture 3D holding all of them.